segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 Segment highly recommends scripting any sort of additions of data you might have to warehouse, so that you aren't doing one-off tasks that can be hard to recover from in the future in the case of hardware failure.

-## Which IPs should I whitelist?
+## Which IPs should I allowlist?

-You can whitelist Segment's custom IP `52.25.130.38/32` while authorizing Segment to write in to your Redshift or Postgres port.
+You can allowlist Segment's custom IP `52.25.130.38/32` while authorizing Segment to write in to your Redshift or Postgres port.

 If you're in the EU region, use CIDR `3.251.148.96/29`.